DotBots/PyDotBot/README.md

   --log-level [debug|info|warning|error]
                                   Logging level.
-Defaults to info --log-output PATH               Filename where logs are redirected --help                          Show this message and exit.
+Defaults to info --log-output PATH               Filename where logs are redirected --handshake                     Perform a basic handshake with the gateway board on startup --help                          Show this message and exit.
 ```